cloudymax/kubevirt-community-stack/README.md

 </details>

 <details>
-  <summary>Cluster API Operator & Kubevirt Provider</summary>
+  <summary>Cluster API Operator & Addons</summary>
 <br>
    <a href="https://cluster-api.sigs.k8s.io/">Cluster API</a> provides a standardised kubernetes-native interface for creating k8s clusters using a wide variety of providers.
-The <a href="https://cluster-api-operator.sigs.k8s.io/">Cluster API Operator</a> can be installed via Helm and configured to bootstrap the <a href="https://github.com/kubernetes-sigs/cluster-api-provider-kubevirt">Cluster API Kubevirt Provider</a> which allows creating k8s clusters from the CLI or as YAML using Kubevirt VMs.
+The combined chart can install the <a href="https://cluster-api-operator.sigs.k8s.io/">Cluster API Operator</a> as well as bootstrap the <a href="https://github.com/kubernetes-sigs/cluster-api-provider-kubevirt">Cluster API Kubevirt Provider</a> which allows creating k8s clusters from the CLI or as YAML using Kubevirt VMs.
+Cluster-api-provider-kubevirt also includes <a href="https://github.com/kubevirt/cloud-provider-kubevirt">cloud-provider-kubevirt</a> which enables the exposeure of LoadBalancer type services within tenant clusters to the host cluster.
+This negates the need for a dedicated loadbalancer such as <a href="https://metallb.io/">MetalLB</a> inside the tenant cluster.
+<br><br>
 See <a href=https://github.com/cloudymax/kubevirt-community-stack/blob/main/CAPI.md>CAPI.md</a> for a basic walkthrough of creating a CAPI-based tenant cluster.